KiranMantha/plumejs/README.md

 # Routing

-By default Plumejs Routing uses dynamic imports to chunk out route specific logic which reduces main bundle size significantly.
+PlumeJs uses hash-based Routing.
+It uses dynamic imports to chunk out route specific logic which reduces main bundle size significantly.
 Routing can be implemented in 2 simple steps:

 1. Declare routes array as below